 Table 2 represents respondents' views on how much TQM can be implemented in Apparel Manufacturing.
 The majority, 108 respondents representing 57.1%, agreed to a large extent that management must map the critical processes through which the firm meets customer needs (M=3.51), 117 representing 61.9 agreed to a large extent that the momentum of TQM effort must be managed well (M=3.52), and 109 representing 58.3% agreed to a large extent that managers must contribute individually to the effort through planning, training, coaching and other methods (M=3.72).
-From the responses, it can be concluded that top management must commit to TQM, firms must access current culture, customer satisfaction and quality management systems, and TQM masterplans must be developed to large extents to implement TQM effectively.
-Furthermore, customer demands must be identified and prioritized, management must map critical processes, and TQM efforts must be well managed.
-That notwithstanding, managers must contribute individually to TQM efforts through planning, training, coaching and other methods.
-Other TQM processes must also be evaluated and revised when necessary to large extents to implement TQM effectively.
+From the responses, it can be concluded that top management must commit to TQM, firms must access current culture, customer satisfaction and quality management systems, and TQM masterplans must be identified and prioritized, management must map critical processes, and TQM efforts must be well managed.
+That notwithstanding, managers must contribute individually to TQM efforts through planning, training, coaching and other TQM processes must also be evaluated and revised when necessary to large extents to implement TQM effectively.